 What are the main advantages of a modular PLC?

 Fixed PLCs are only capable of housing so much information.
 This is because of the fact that all the necessary parts are housed in one entity.
 Also, there isn’t a lot of room for expanding information beyond the very basic functions it requires.
 Modular PLCs have far more memory and have the capability to store a higher volume of information.

 The fixed PLC has limited I/O modules thus limiting its performance.
 The modular PLC has the capacity to accomplish more complex processes making it more advantageous.

 As the need to expand your operation arises, the fixed PLC will not be able to grow with the company.
 Modular PLCs were designed for that purpose, to expand and customize processes for seamless growth.

 Downtime costs money- no one wants a system that drains the profits.
 Fixed PLCs do not alert the operator of problems.
 Thus, when they crash it takes considerable time to troubleshoot the problem.
 However, the modular PLCs can easily troubleshoot issues, keeping some processes operational while fixing the issue.
 While fixed PLCs may be less expensive, initially, the modular PLC has greater economic security long-term.

 Mix and Match

 Career opportunities expand when one understands PLCs Where ever the opportunity arises- theme parks, oil refineries, manufacturing, municipalities, etc., knowing about and understanding PLCs will give you the edge on the competition.
 Taking classes and becoming professionally trained in PLCs can help you obtain a lucrative and rewarding career.
-To learn more about the career building PLC classes Continuing Education/ Workforce Training offer Click here.
+To learn more about the career-building PLC classes Continuing Education/ Workforce Training offers Click here.